froberge/simple-quarkus-service-deploy/README.md

 We assume that you are in the folder that you have clone/fork the code.
 For instructions on how to install OpenShift Pipiline you can refer to my [OpenShift Pipeline Demo](https://github.com/froberge/ocp-pipeline-demo) in this [section](https://github.com/froberge/ocp-pipeline-demo/blob/main/docs/install-pipeline-operator.md)

 1. Login to you cluster using the CLI
+1. Make sure you are in the pipeline-demo folder `.../pipeline-demo/`

 1. Using `Kustomize` create the different resources needed to run the demo
     ```
     oc apply -k pipeline-demo